 Best of luck keeping emergency food and water in a college student’s room, especially food.
 The reality is that they will end up eating it as a snack or because they either don’t want to go to the dining hall or are rushing to meet a forgotten deadline.
 That doesn’t mean impossible, just challenging.
 On the other hand, if you restock them every time you visit, at least you know they have something other than (or in addition to) Ramen for those meals.

 A turkey sandwich won’t last long on a hot day, but it will last a lot longer when it’s cool outside or an insulated bag is used to carry it.
 If they have a supply of food, then they can share with friends going in the same direction.
-Easy to carry fruit, especially apples, is readily available in meal lines, as are oatmeal, breakfast cereal, and assorted meal replacement bars.
+Easy to carry fruit, especially apples, is readily available in meal lines, as are oatmeal, breakfast cereal, granola bars, and assorted meal replacement bars.

+You can ensure your student is prepared for college life AND an on-campus emergency.
+Take the initiative to help them create a emergency kits, familiarize them and yourself with campus safety procedures, and establish reliable communication channels with them.
 Just because our kids go off to college or move out on their own, doesn’t mean we ever stop worrying about them.
 If they’re prepped for a variety of emergencies, mom and dad will be able to rest just a little easier.

 What do you do to prepare your student for campus emergencies?